RafikGerges/CEHv10-Notes/06 - Web-Based Hacking - SQLi.md

   - SOAP uses XML to format information
   - Messages are "one way" in nature
 - **Buffer Overflow** (Smashing the stack) - attempts to write data into application's buffer area to overwrite adjacent memory, execute code or crash a system
-  - Inputs more data than the buffer is allowed
+  - Inputs more data than the buffer is allowed - gets() is a common source of buffer overflow vulnerabilities
   - Includes stack, heap, NOP sleds and more
   - **heap spraying attack** is a remote code execution exploit that allows the attacker to insert arbitrary code in the system's heap memory space
   - **Canaries** - systems can monitor these - if they are changed, they indicate a buffer overflow has occurred; placed between buffer and control data